 Life's code: the 30-year quest to read the human genome

 DNA is commonly referred to as the code of life, and the Human Genome Project of the late 1990's was reported to have "cracked the code".
 However, it is more informative to think of DNA not as a cipher to be cracked but as a programming language to be learned, and in that regard, we are far from done.
 Each cell is like a tiny computer: reading inputs, executing its genomic code, and producing outputs.
 Taken as a whole, these individual cells combine to form the extraordinarily complex and emergent biological systems that we often take for granted.
 In 2022, we finally finished reading the entire human genome, but the quest to understand it has only just begun.
 With sufficient understanding of these systems, we will gain the ability to write and modify genomic code for the benefit of humanity.
 We are becoming programmers of our own biology.

 Beginning in 2011, natural and applied sciences hosts a yearly seminar with the goal of engaging Loyola students as well as providing an enlightening and informative event for the greater Loyola community.
-To watch previous Grand Seminar presentations, please visit the Past Grand Seminars website.
+Watch past Grand Seminar presentations.